 We only use wood from renewable sources.
 Oak trees are treated much like a crop here in rural France.
 Farmers know the value of it and will always replant for the benefit of the generations to come.
 As a result whole woods are being planted even just round the corner from us.
 So oak is treated rather like an investment policy….the French are a canny lot!

-The timber we use is air-dried over several years, so no energy is used in a force-drying process.
+The French Oak we use is air-dried over several years – a year per inch of depth.
 Traditionally air-dried oak planks are stacked in layers with oak spacer bars in between each layer.
 This allows air to circulate and dry the timber slowly over time.
 The oak will gradually expand and contract according to the weather conditions which will in turn help the wood release any tensions left in it.
-When the wood has finished drying, it has a much more stable internal structure than kiln-dried oak.
+The oak is then kiln dried for a short length of time before it is ready for use in furniture making.

 All our bespoke furniture is handmade